onqtam/headjack/docs/why/COMPLETED_CHAPTERS.md

 > "Good political institutions are those that make it as easy as possible to detect whether a ruler or policy is a mistake, and to remove rulers or policies without violence when they are." - [David Deutsch](https://www.goodreads.com/quotes/7684716-good-political-institutions-are-those-that-make-it-as-easy)

 > "Without error-correction all information processing, and hence all knowledge-creation, is necessarily bounded.
 Error-correction is the beginning of infinity." - [David Deutsch](https://www.goodreads.com/quotes/9507955-without-error-correction-all-information-processing-and-hence-all-knowledge-creation-is)

+> "'The scientific method,' Thomas Henry Huxley once wrote, 'is nothing but the normal working of the human mind.'
+That is to say, when the mind is working; that is to say further, when it is engaged in correcting its mistakes." - [Neil Postman](https://www.azquotes.com/quote/1122871)

+> "The public has a distorted view of science because children are taught in school that science is a collection of firmly established truths.
+In fact, science is not a collection of truths.
+It is a continuing exploration of mysteries." - [Freeman Dyson](https://www.goodreads.com/quotes/360178-the-public-has-a-distorted-view-of-science-because-children)

 ██████████████████████████████████████████████████████████████████